-- Nonspendable This category represents funds that are not in spendable form and includes such items as prepaid expenditures and inventory. - Restricted This category represents funds that are limited in use due to constraints on purpose and circumstances of spending that are legally enforceable by outside parties. - Committed This category represents funds that are limited in use due to constraints on purpose and circumstances of spending imposed by City Council.
+Nonspendable - This category represents funds that are not in spendable form and includes such items as prepaid expenditures and inventory.

+- Restricted This category represents funds that are limited in use due to constraints on purpose and circumstances of spending that are legally enforceable by outside parties. - Committed This category represents funds that are limited in use due to constraints on purpose and circumstances of spending imposed by City Council.
 Such commitment is made via a resolution by City Council and must be made prior to the end of the year.
 Removal of this commitment requires a resolution by City Council. - Assigned This category represents intentions of the Mayor to use the funds for specific purposes.
 Through a resolution of City Council, the Mayor or his/her designee has been delegated the responsibility to assign funds. - Unassigned This category represents all other funds not otherwise defined.

 Sometimes the City will fund outlays for a particular purpose from both restricted and unrestricted resources (the total of committed, assigned, and unassigned fund balance).
 In order to calculate the amounts to report as restricted, committed, assigned, and unassigned fund balance in the governmental fund financial statements a flow assumption must be made about the order in which the resources are considered to be applied.
-It is the City's policy to consider restricted fund balance.
-Further, when the components of unrestricted fund balance.
-Further, when the components of unrestricted first, followed by assigned fund balance.
+It is the City's policy to consider restricted fund balance to have been depleted before using any of the components of unrestricted fund balance.
+Further, when the components of unrestricted fund balance can be used for the same purpose, committed fund balance is depleted first, followed by assigned fund balance.
 Unassigned fund balance is applied last.